 Nothing says “authentic” quite like filming in a real home.
-When budgets are tight on an indie film project, it’s more economic to rent out a real home for shooting instead of building a custom set.
+When budgets are tight on an indie film project, renting out a real home for shooting is more economical than building a custom set.
 Directors and producers are constantly on the lookout for photogenic homes that fit the premise of their stories.

 Do you have to live in Los Angeles to rent your home for movies?

 Nope!
-While LA is home to Hollywood and some of the biggest film productions in the United States, it’s not the only place in the world where movies are made.
+While LA is home to Hollywood and some of the biggest film productions in the United States, it’s not the only place in the world where people make movies are television series.
 There are thriving film industries in cities like New York, Atlanta, Nashville, Chicago, Toronto, Vancouver, and more.

 How much money can you make by renting your home as a filming location?